 Interestingly, it is commonly not apparent whether a person who was recently in a car, SUV or truck accident would be categorized as having a “serious physical injury.”

 It is extremely important for anyone injured in a car, SUV or truck accident to consult with Buffalo, New York car accident lawyer Jed Dietrich, Esq. and his top rated team at the Dietrich Law Firm P.C. as soon as possible.

 Our team of highly experienced car accident attorneys in Buffalo, New York can be reached at 716-839-3939.
 We will provide you with a free consultation and information concerning the payment of your medical bills, payment of your lost wages and payment for your pain and suffering.

 Immediately following an accident, you should move your vehicle to a safe location and turn off the engine.
 It is important that you move away from high traffic areas.
 Use cones, flares and other warning devices to alert other drivers of the motor vehicle accident.

 Check if you are injured as soon as you are safe.
 If you are hurt, immediately dial 911 and seek emergency medical assistance.
 If you are unsure, it is always better to be safe than sorry.
 Seeking medical attention quickly is beneficial.
 You should document all of your physical complaints and which medical treatment providers you see.

 No matter how minor the accident may seem, it is important that you call the police.

+In New York State you are legally required to notify the police if someone is seriously injured or killed in an accident.
 A police report will typically set forth who is at fault.
 It includes information about the location and the date and the time of the car, SUV or truck crash.

 - Gather Relevant Information